zeroc00I/AllVideoPocsFromHackerOne/README.md

 # AllVideoPocsFromHackerOne

-This script grab public report from hacker one and make some folders with poc videos
+This script grabs public report from hacker one and makes some folders with POC videos

-Work in progress!
+# Work in progress!

+Currently, I'm testing dump all JSON from disclosed reports.

+These JSON will be used to categorize by vulnerabilities.

+Other filters can be made.